DaFum/Bar-Inventory/README.md

 - **Category Management**: Add, edit, and remove categories.
 - **Area Management**: Add, edit, and remove areas within the bar.
+- **Location and Bar Management**: Manage multiple locations and bars.
 - **Item Management**: Add, edit, and remove inventory items.
+- **Product Details**: Track volume, price, and packaging for each item.
 - **Phases**: Track inventory at the start and end of a period, and automatically calculate the difference.
 - **Formula Input**: Enter formulas for inventory quantities that can be dynamically calculated.
 - **View Toggle**: Switch between formula view and sum view for inventory quantities.
 - **Export/Import**: Export inventory data to CSV or JSON files, and import data from JSON files.
+- **CSV Import**: Import product data from a CSV file.
+- **Report Generation**: Export consumption and cost reports as CSV.
+- **Analytics**: View consumption and cost charts directly in the app.
 - **Toasts**: Display toast notifications for successful actions.

 ## Technologies Used